 While there is often concern about the connection between alcohol and violence, many individuals do not realize how deeply intertwined these two issues are.
 There is, in fact, a strong link between these dangerous behaviors, and the issue is still being researched in order to find a better way to keep both problems from occurring as often.

 We can help you find treatment for alcoholism and alcohol abuse.
-Call 800-481-6965 toll free to find help today.
+Get help today at 800-481-6965 (Who Answers?) .

 There have been a number of studies linking violent crimes with alcohol abuse; an extremely high proportion of these studies have found strong evidence that those who commit these crimes were drinking beforehand.
 Several prominent statistics linking violence and alcohol include: